chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ## Section II: Order Management and Market Microstructure

 Understanding exchange products sets the foundation, but successful trading requires mastering how orders interact with market infrastructure.
-The mechanics of order execution—from the moment you decide to trade until your position is confirmed—determine whether your strategy succeeds or fails.
+The mechanics of order execution, from the moment you decide to trade until your position is confirmed, determine whether your strategy succeeds or fails.

 ### Order Types and Execution Strategy